rufuspollock/rufuspollock.com/content/post/data-packages-and-frictionless-data.md

 ---
-title: Making Data Work For Individuals and Communities
+title: Data Packages and Frictionless Data - Submission to Knight Foundation Call on 'Making Data Work For Individuals and Communities'
-slug: making-data-work
+slug: data-packages-and-frictionless-data-submission-to-knight-foundation
 date: 2015-09-27
 ---